 City Net is an experienced operator in California for solutions like pallet shelter villages and has a comprehensive understanding of the associated costs and operational needs, such as staffing, security, and equipment.
 City Net has been the operator of several bridge housing and emergency housing options for people experiencing homelessness, including COVID quarantine facilities, seasonal winter shelters, and emergency bridge housing solutions from encampment clearings.
-These sites have ranged from 25 residents to over 100, and have been in cities in Orange, Riverside, and Santa Barbara Counties.
+These sites have ranged from 25 residents to over 100, and have been in cities in Orange, Riverside, Sacramento and Santa Barbara Counties.
 Some of these solutions have been enacted in weeks, under intense community, government, and media scrutiny.
 In each case, City Net has been able to staff the sites, intake and manage clients, appease community concerns and fears, satisfy city council requirements and visions, and ultimately save the respective cities money.

-While City Net was recently contracted by the City of San Diego, they are new to the City of Chula Vista.
-To help mitigate and address this, City Net has included in its budget plan, a Community Engagement Specialist who will work exclusively on building rapport, relationships, and ownership with the local community, churches, community service organizations, and relevant partner agencies.
-Such work and focus will help City Net as an organization to build the bridges, ties, and trust that the operator of such a site will need to increase the overall cost-effectiveness, community buy-in, and overall project support and success, as it has seen in previous efforts when it employs this staff role and methodology.
+City Net has successfully built relationships and has made a presence in the San Diego since 2020, with contracts with the City of San Diego and subcontractor with CalTrans.
+City Net as an organization has built bridges, ties, and trust that the operator of such a site needs to increase the overall cost-effectiveness, community buy-in, and overall project support and success, as it has seen in previous efforts when it employs this staff role and methodology.